 Braze’s Canvas tool

-If your marketing strategy in 2025 leans heavily into mobile user experiences (for example, you have a popular shopping app or you rely on push notifications for timely offers), Braze is often considered the gold standard.
+If your marketing strategy leans heavily into mobile user experiences (for example, you have a popular shopping app or you rely on push notifications for timely offers), Braze is often considered the gold standard.

 Strengths and Weaknesses